is0n/fm-nvim/README.md

 # fm-nvim

 `fm-nvim` is a Neovim plugin that lets you use your favorite terminal file managers (and fuzzy finders) from within Neovim.
-It's written in under **150 lines of Lua**.

 <details>
 <summary>Supported File Managers</summary>